bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 ## 1.6 Purpose

-The structure of the credential contains all information needed to fulfill a BC Petroleum and Natural Gas Title.
-These systems and governance will allow for a more trustworthy ecosystem.
-The purpose of this governance framework is to outline the BC Petroleum and Natural Gas Title Credential.
+The purpose of this Governance Framework (GF) is to define the parameters of a BC Petroleum and Natural Gas Title credential.

 ## 1.7 Scope

-This Governance Framework (GF) is to define the parameters of a digital BC Petroleum and Natural Gas Title Credential.
+This Governance Framework (GF) applies to the BC Petroleum and Natural Gas Title credential from [the Tenure and Resource Stewardship Branch](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/petroleum-natural-gas-tenure).

 ## 1.8 Objectives

-This GF describes the BC Petroleum and Natural Gas Title Credential consisting of all data elements included in a BC Petroleum and Natural Gas Title Document.
+This GF describes the BC Petroleum and Natural Gas Title credential consisting of all data elements included in a BC Petroleum and Natural Gas Title Document.

 ## 1.9 Principles

 Currently, the oil and gas industry works within a [framework of principles](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/responsible-oil-gas-development) and [regulations](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96361_01) that govern and guide operations – especially as they relate to safety, land and water use, surface and mineral rights and environmental impacts.

+* the Petroleum and Natural Gas Act
+Petroleum and Natural Gas Act Regulations
+See petroleum and natural gas tenure policy guides

 ## 1.10 General Requirements